Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Conclusion and Future Directions

 and asymptote to $\AdS_{p+2}$ written as a foliation of $\AdS_{p+2-n}\times\Sp{n-1}$ over an interval.
 At the level of the $(p+2)$-dimensional gauged supergravity, these solutions contain a $(n-1)$-form potential $A_{n-1}\sim c(y)\vol(\Sp{n-1})$.
 This is interpreted as a background form for a ($n-2$)-form symmetry of the dual theory, which in Weyl frame has a non-trivial holonomy on $\Sp{n-1}$.
 Some solutions of this form have already been studied in \cite{Conti:2024qgx,Conti:2024rwd,Faedo:2025kjf,Lozano:2021fkk,Chen:2019qib,Dibitetto:2017klx,Dibitetto:2017tve,Dibitetto:2018iar,Estes:2018tnu,Capuozzo:2024onf,Apruzzi:2024ark}.

 The exact same prescription of Section \ref{sec:RenormScheme} works for defects of this form, which allows for a direct computation of the entanglement entropy on the effective theory on these defects. \item To further study the D5-brane solution presented in Section \ref{sec:p5}.
 As argued above, this solution can be interpreted as dual to 6D maximally supersymmetric SU($N$) SYM on $\Sp{1}$, similar to \cite{Nunez:2023xgl,Kumar:2024pcz}.
 It would be interesting to understand if those two solutions are connected or if they describe two different physical systems. \item In \cite{Boisvert:2024jrl} a solution of 8D U(1) gauged supergravity, corresponding to a D6-brane wrapping a spindle is also considered.
-We can not use the procedure described in Section \ref{sec:Defects} to interpret that configuration as a defect, since for the D6-brane the change of coordinates \eqref{eq:CoordChangeBraneFrame} and \eqref{eq:ChangeToDefect} sets the UV region at $\rho=0$, so the boundary conditions of Section \ref{sec:Defects} do not apply here.
-It would be interesting to construct a solution dual to a codimension-2 defect on the D6-brane theory. \end{itemize}
+The procedure described in Section \ref{sec:Defects} cannot be applied to interpret this configuration as a defect.
+In the case of the D6-brane, the coordinate transformations \eqref{eq:CoordChangeBraneFrame} and \eqref{eq:ChangeToDefect} sets the UV region at $\rho=0$, so the boundary conditions of Section \ref{sec:Defects} do not apply here.
+It would be interesting to construct a solution dual to a codimension-2 defect in the D6-brane theory. \item It was argued that a codimension-2 monodromy defect in maximally supersymmetric Yang-Mills on $\mathbb{R}^{1,p}$ is, after a Weyl transformation, equivalent to a twisted circle compactification of the theory on AdS$_{p}\times\Sp{1}$ (with a position dependent gauge coupling to preserve supersymmetry).
+It would be interesting to perform a field theory analysis similar to the one of \cite{Kumar:2024pcz} for these compactifications on AdS$_{p}\times\Sp{1}$. \end{itemize}

 We hope to address these and other possibly related questions in the future.